guillembartrina/RGGL/README.md

 ## Getting Started

-This project is ready-to-build for windows x64 systems, using g++ and make (mingw64).
+This project is ready-to-build for windows x64 and linux x64 systems, using make.
 For any other system you need to rebuild prerequisite libraries and put them in the correct folder.

 ### Prerequisites

 SFML (https://github.com/SFML/SFML) -> build shared libs, then put object libs into 'sfml/lib/' and shared libs into 'bin/'
 ImGui (https://github.com/ocornut/imgui) -> build shared libs manually, then put object libs into 'imgui/lib/' and shared libs into 'bin/'

-(If necessary put 'libgcc' and 'libstdc++' into 'bin/' folder too)

 ### Building